mmeyer23/dataWizard/README.md

 ## Contributing

-We welcome contributions to make AdventureMatch even better!
+We welcome contributions to make DataWizard even better!
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/your-feature`).